-I have recently experienced repetitive motion pain in my neck and shoulder from my positioning at my computer as well in my hand from sewing projects where I have been using scissors to cut through thick layers of fabric.
+I have recently experienced repetitive motion pain in my neck and shoulder from my positioning at my computer as well as in my hand from sewing projects where I have been using scissors to cut through thick layers of fabric.
 Whether you play tennis, work on an assembly line, or spend long hours on a computer, repetitive motion pain is resolvable if you know the right tips to manage it, and even preventable if you are aware of the repetitive activity and take the right precautions.

 Repetitive Strain Injury (RSI) is the general term for pain in muscles, nerves and tendons caused by repetitive movement and overuse.
 RSI is also referred to as repetitive motion disorder or RMD.
 According to the National Institute of Neurological Disorders and stroke, “Repetitive motion disorders (RMDs) are a family of muscular conditions that result from repeated motions performed in the course of normal work or daily activities.
 RMDs may include carpal tunnel syndrome, bursitis, tendonitis, epicondylitis, ganglion cyst, tenosynovitis, and trigger finger.”[i]
 Trigger finger and tennis elbow are actually forms of tendonitis.
 The key triggers (sorry for the pun) for developing repetitive strain injuries are: